 What Guitar Did Malcolm Young Use?

-Malcolm Young’s main guitar was a Gretsch 6131 Jet Double Cutaway.
-He owned several of these Gretsch guitars but his first, and most famous, was a 1963 Jet Firebird known as “The Beast”, which had a red finish.
-In the 1990s and 2000s, he had several Gretsch 6131 guitars made with similar specs to his 1963 but switched to his, now iconic, natural/yellow finish with only the bridge pickup installed and empty pickup cavities in the middle & neck positions.
+Starting in the 1980s, he had several Gretsch 6131 guitars made with similar specs to his 1963 but switched to his, now iconic, natural/yellow finish with only the bridge pickup installed and empty pickup cavities in the middle & neck positions.
 See the full list of the guitars he used below.

 The process of making one of the most iconic Malcolm Young signature guitars started in the 80s.
 He participated in the designing stage and reviewed the many prototypes that came to be, but it’s unclear how often he actually used this masterpiece.
 While some claim this was his main backup, others may agree that this was his most reliable six-string, modeled after his first Jet Firebird with a few upgrades.